-- Counters are 64 bit signed integers. - Counters wrap around at overflow and underflow operations. - Counters are initialized to zero and can then only be written to by adding or subtracting. - Write operations guarantee atomicity.
-No intermediate results can be seen from a single write operation. - Two types of counter arrays can be created with options atomics or write_concurrency.
-The atomics counters have good allround performance with nice consistent semantics while write_concurrency counters offers even better concurrent write performance at the expense of some potential read inconsistencies.
+- Counters are 64 bit signed integers. - Counters wrap around at overflow and underflow operations. - Counters are initialized to zero. - Write operations guarantee atomicity.
+No intermediate results can be seen from a single write operation. - Two types of counter arrays can be created with options atomics or write\concurrency.
+The atomics counters have good allround performance with nice consistent semantics while write\concurrency counters offers even better concurrent write performance at the expense of some potential read inconsistencies.
 See new/2. - Indexes into counter arrays are one-based.
 A counter array of size N contains N counters with index from 1 to N.

 '''

-counters ref()
+counters_ref()

 '''